nuxeo/nuxeo-lambda-pictureview-conversion/README.md

 This should be build with regular maven command from the root directory.

 `mvn clean install`

+to set up the function name used at your AWS account you need to update `nuxeo.conf` property `nuxeo.lambda.image.conversion`.
+Otherwise `nuxeo-lambda-picture` name will be used.

 **aws_lambda_impl** contains code ready to use on AWS Lambda.
 By default AWS has **Imagemagick** version 6.x.